 GOTO is an important project for the Monash-Warwick Alliance, through which the building of the telescope was partly funded.
-The Alliance integrates the outstanding research and teaching capabilities of two leading Universities to meet the challenges of the 21
+The Alliance integrates the outstanding research and teaching capabilities of two leading Universities to meet the challenges of the 21st century.

 After all the hard work put in by everyone, I am delighted to see the GOTO telescopes in operational mode at the Roque de los Muchachos observatory.
 We are all excited about the scientific opportunities it will provide.